 - Your spouse has let you down in some important way.
 Perhaps your spouse has not contributed financially to your marriage and is completely dependent on your financial support.
 Maybe you feel your spouse cannot be trusted.
 You feel that you are doing all the work in the relationship.

 - Perhaps there have been abusive or coercive control problems.
 In this situation, you will need to establish a safety plan, particularly important if you have children.
-If there has been violence, a decision to divorce could trigger a violent episode when your spouse feels s/he has nothing left to lose.
+If there has been violence, a decision to divorce could trigger a violent episode when your spouse feels he or she has nothing left to lose.

 - Clients tell me of escalating arguments that are never resolved.
 You are arguing about the same things and the arguments have gotten nastier.
 You may be enraged at your spouse, or even at yourself.

 - Intimacy has dried up and you feel lonely.
 You may find yourself attracted to someone else—and you recognize that as an alarming warning sign.

 - You feel you have tried everything to reignite the embers of your dying marriage.
 Perhaps you have sought counseling in the past and “it didn’t work.”
 When I hear this, I often hear that my clients have gone to only a few sessions before abandoning therapy.